Mirach: Properties

+Mirach is a single, aging red giant with a stellar classification of M0 III.
+It is currently on the asymptotic giant branch of its evolution.
+The star has an estimated 2.49 times the mass of the Sun.
+Having exhausted the supply of hydrogen at its core, the outer envelope of the star has expanded to around 86 times the size of the Sun.
+It is radiating 1,675 times the luminosity of the Sun at an effective temperature of 3762 K. Mirach is suspected of being a semiregular variable star, with an apparent visual magnitude varies from +2.01 to +2.10.
+Since 1943 the spectrum of this star has been one of the stable anchor points by which other stars are classified.

 Nomenclature

 Beta Andromedae is the star's Bayer designation.
 It had the traditional name of Mirach, and its variations, such as Mirac, Mirar, Mirath, Mirak, etc. (the name is spelled Merach in Burritt's The Geography of the Heavens), which come from the star's description in the Alfonsine Tables of 1521 as super mizar.
 Here, mirat is a corruption of the Arabic مئزر mīzar "girdle", which appeared in a Latin translation of the Almagest.
 This word refers to Mirach's position at the left hip of the princess Andromeda.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Mirach for this star.

 Mirach is listed in the Babylonian MUL.APIN as KA.MUSH.I.KU.E, meaning "the Deleter" (the alternative star is α Cas).
-Medieval astronomers writing in Arabic called β Andromedae Janb al-Musalsalah (The Side of the Chained (Lady)); it was part of the 28th manzil (Arabian lunar mansion) Baṭn al-Ḥūt, the Belly of the Fish, or Qalb al-Ḥūt, the Heart of the Fish.
+Medieval astronomers writing in Arabic called Mirach Janb al-Musalsalah (The Side of the Chained (Lady)); it was part of the 28th manzil (Arabian lunar mansion) Baṭn al-Ḥūt, the Belly of the Fish, or Qalb al-Ḥūt, the Heart of the Fish.
 The star has also been called Cingulum and Ventrale.
 This al-Ḥūt was an indigenous Arabic constellation, not the Western "Northern Fish" part of the constellation Pisces.
 These names are not from the Arabic marāqq, loins, because it was never called al-Marāqq in Arabian astronomy.
 Al Rishā, the Cord (of the well-bucket), on al-Sūfī's star map.
-It is origin of the proper name Alrescha for Alpha Piscium.
+It is the origin of the proper name Alrescha for Alpha Piscium.